Causation, Measurement Relevance and No-conspiracy in EPR: Structure of the problem

-We then seem to have to options.
-We may want to redefine CritCC in terms of `quantum probabilities', or we may alternatively interpret `quantum probabilities' so that they fit the formulation of classical Kolmogorovian probabilities.

-I will take the later option here and interpret quantum mechanical probabilities, i.e~trace-like quantities $Tr (\hat{W} \hat{A})$, as \emph{classical conditional} probabilities ---conditional on the measurement operations, that is.\footnote{The difference between `measurement operations' and `measurement setting operations' (or `measurement settings' for short) will not play any major role for the purposes of the discussion here.
-I shall thus use those two expressions equivalently.} In other words, the `quantum probability' that the particle in the left wing of the experiment, for instance, is measured with spin-up will be given by $p(L_i^+ \vert L_i)$, i.e.~$p(L_i^+) = p(L_i^+ \vert L_i) \cdot p(L_i)$.
+We now seem to be in a position to attempt at an answer to the question as to whether an explanation of the EPR correlations can be given in terms of common causes.
+In order to proceed it is convenient to interpret quantum probabilities, i.e~trace-like quantities $Tr (\hat{W} \hat{A})$, as classical conditional probabilities ---conditional on measurement operations, that is.\footnote{This is indeed standard and, as pointed out by~\cite[p.~4]{szabo2000}, taking quantum probabilities as classical conditional probabilities is crucial for the whole issue regarding Reichenbachian common cause explanations of EPR correlations to be meaningful.
+As an alternative we would need to redefine RPCC to fit the non-classical probabilistic framework of quantum mechanics.
+This option is explored for instance in~\cite{henson2005}.} Thus the `quantum probability' that the particle in the left wing of the experiment, for instance, is measured with spin-up will be given by $p(L_i^+ \vert L_i)$.

-Within this framework ``Can a common cause explanation be provided for EPR correlations?'' is indeed a sensible question.
-And considering \emph{common cause completability}, the answer to it would in principle seem quite straightforwardly a positive one.
+Now if we recall \emph{common cause completability}, the answer to our question seems, at least in principle, a positive one.
 The issue is not so simple, though.
 For we cannot overlook the fact that if our postulated common causes are to be physically sensible at all, they will need to fulfil certain requirements ---besides those in their definition, i.e.~equations~\eqref{eq:rcc1}-\eqref{eq:rcc4}.
-The problem becomes thus more complex since we first need to identify and characterise these extra requirements to which (physically sensible) Reichenbachian common causes must conform.
+The problem becomes thus more complex since we first need to identify and characterise these extra (physically sensible) requirements Reichenbachian common causes must conform to.

-Conditions of this sort typically include those intended to capture in some sense or another the idea of physical locality ---so as to avoid conflict with special relativity.
-Bell's \emph{factorizability}\footnote{Cf.~\cite{bell1964}.} is perhaps the most famous and influential of these conditions:

-Consistently with the notation in Section~\ref{sec:epr}, $C_{ij}^{ab}$ designs here a (Reichenbachian) common cause of the correlation $Corr(L_i^a, R_j^b)$ between two generic outcomes of an EPR-Bohm experiment.

-Requiring \emph{factorizability} leads, of course, to the Bell inequalities, which are well known to be violated by experiment.
-Whether Bell's \emph{factorizability} indeed reflects physical locality is not completely settled.
-I shall not look at such issues in detail here and just point the reader to \cite{fine1981, fine1986}, \cite{wessels1985}, \cite{maudlin1994} or \cite{butterfield2007} for discussions of such issues.
-In any case, if we are to provide a Reichenbachian common cause explanation of the correlations while avoiding the charge of Bell's theorem, sensible constraints other than \emph{factorizability} are to be required for the postulated common causes.